parsa-ghasemi/filtered-IP-Changer/README.md

 ## log
-you can check log with this
+you can check log with this.
 ```
 journalctl -ef -t filtered-IP-Changer
 ```